tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 }
 ```

-The presence of a `where` keyword causes us to be ready to see this kind of whitespace
+The `where` keyword make us ready to see this kind of whitespace
 sensitive layout of code.
 The other keywords like this (for our subset) include `let`, and `of`.

 {{<note>}}